marinescudan/fake-or-real/content/en/questions/venicetweet.md

 question_single_result_message_real: "It is real"
 question_single_result_message_fake: "It is fake"
 question_cta_go_explanation: "Check"
-question_cta_help: "Choose between the options below!"
+question_cta_help: "Click one of the options below!"
 question_cta_fake: "Fake"
 question_cta_real: "Real"
 explanation_title: "The image in the tweet is real"